abhishekakotiya/crawler/README.md

 * creates an index of keywords based on html content from the crawled urls.
 * uses RobotParser to ignore pages which are not supposed to be crawled.
 * ranking algorithm to rank pages for ordered search and finding the best result
-* for keyword lookup matches substrings in index keys as well to return url results using re.match
+* for keyword lookup matches substrings as well in index keys to return url results

 ### Steps to run:
 1. open crawler.py in a text editor